.webp)

 Maternity leaves

-Every female employee is entitled to maternity benefits, encompassing 14 weeks of paid leave, six weeks before the expected due date and eight weeks after childbirth.
-The maternity payment is administered by Social Insurance and is calculated based on the prevailing National Health Insurance rates, currently set at 420,000 JPY per child.
+In Japan, all female employees are entitled to 14 weeks of paid maternity leave—six weeks before the due date and eight weeks after.
+Maternity payments are provided by Social Insurance based on National Health Insurance rates, currently 420,000 JPY per child.

-Alternatively, if the employee is covered by the employees’ health insurance, they may receive a maternity allowance equivalent to 2/3 of their regular salary rate.
-This allowance is applicable from 42 days before the birth until 56 days after delivery.
+If the employee is enrolled in employees' health insurance, they may also receive a maternity allowance equal to two-thirds of their regular salary, covering 42 days before birth and 56 days after delivery.

 Paternity leaves

-New fathers in Japan have the right to take paid paternity leave, known as 'childcare leave,' for up to one year after the child’s birth.
-However, during this leave, the employee does not receive a salary unless stipulated otherwise in the employment contract.
-Instead, they are eligible for a partial allowance from social security.
+In Japan, fathers are entitled to paternity leave, known as childcare leave, for up to one year after the birth of a child.
+During this time, they do not receive a salary unless specified in their employment contract, but they are eligible for a partial allowance from social security.

 Employer Payroll Contribution